Glass Collecting

 Glassfacets.com is a website dedicated to the hobby of glass collecting.
 Whether you're a novice, new to the realm of glass collecting, or an established collector, I hope this site will prove to be a useful resource for you.

 In 1993, I moved into a new apartment.
-For the first time, I lived alone, after years of college roommates, then housemates, and so on.
-A futon couch (which doubled as a bed), a dresser, a table, a T.V. were (well... unless you count my cat) the only pieces of furniture I possessed at the time.
-I recall sitting in the middle of the living room, on several occasions, envisioning grand decorating designs.
-What colors should I paint the various rooms?
-What new pieces and gadgets should I buy?
-Oh, where was Martha when I needed her?
+For the first time, I lived alone: after years of college roommates, housemates, and so on.
+A futon couch (which doubled as a bed), a dresser, a table, a T.V. were (well... unless you count my cat) the only pieces of furniture I had at the time.
+I recall sitting in the middle of the living room envisioning some decorating design.
+What colors should I paint the various rooms, what pieces of furniture should I buy and what to hang on the walls.

-new home.
-Something made of glass would be nice!
+One morning, my folks called and asked what I needed for the new place.
+Something made of glass would be nice.
 It

-was the first thing that came to my mind.
-On television, I
+was the first thing that came to mind.
+I

 That Christmas, my folks gave me a piece of green glass.
 It

-the Christmas of 1994, my folks gave me the matching sugar
+loved the piece, truly unique.
+The Christmas of '94, my folks gave me the matching sugar

-bowl, creamer and two candlesticks.
-In 1995, I received
+& creamer, and two candlesticks.
+In '95, I received

 the tall urn and a handled nappy.
-Of course, I
+My first glass book was: Fostoria - An

 Identification and Value Guide of Pressed, Blown & Hand Molded